aarya-vault/printeasyqr/replit.md

 ## Overview

-PrintEasy QR (PrintEasy) is a production-ready B2B2C digital platform connecting customers with local print shops.
+PrintEasy QR (PrintEasy) is a B2B2C digital platform connecting customers with local print shops.
 It supports two order flows: digital file uploads for pre-planned needs and walk-in orders for immediate service.
 The platform streamlines order management and communication for print shops, offering customers convenient access to printing services.
-PrintEasy is a comprehensive solution with robust admin management, revolutionary QR generation system, and clean architecture, focusing on connecting users without handling financial transactions.
+PrintEasy aims to be a comprehensive, production-ready solution with robust admin management and a clean architecture, focusing on connecting users without handling financial transactions.

-**Production Status: MICROSERVICE ARCHITECTURE DEPLOYED** - Hybrid QR generation with Vercel serverless functions (1-2s) and local fallback (11s).
-All technical debt eliminated, comprehensive admin dashboard completed, enterprise-grade scalability implemented.

-**Recent Fixes (August 2025)**: Fixed critical structural issues with API routing being intercepted by Vite middleware.
-Resolved customer name collection modal (removed close button as mandatory), fixed QR scanner API endpoint mismatch, added proper needsNameUpdate server logic, and ensured all APIs return correct JSON responses.
-Customer workflow, shop browsing, and QR scanning now fully functional.

 ## User Preferences